simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-in-the-digital-age/index.en.md

 HIPAA was designed to protect individuals' medical records and other personal health information from being disclosed without their consent.
 Under HIPAA, healthcare providers must obtain **written consent** from patients before disclosing their medical information to anyone else.
 They must also implement security measures to protect this information from theft or misuse.

 Overall, data privacy laws and regulations are essential for protecting individuals' personal information in our digital world.
-By understanding these laws and regulations, businesses can ensure that they are in compliance and that they are doing their part to protect their customers' data.
+By understanding these laws and regulations, businesses can ensure that they're in compliance and that they're doing their part to protect their customers' data.

 ### Strategies for Protecting Personal Information